 What is the best game console?
 Should you go for the PS4 or Xbox One?
 Or maybe go for a handheld hybrid like the Nintendo Switch?
-What about portable consoles and streamers like the Nvidia Shield?
+What about portable consoles, or a gaming-focused streamer like the Nvidia Shield?

 Game consoles are must-haves for many of us, but they're expensive.
 Keep in mind that you can still pick up old consoles and games at much cheaper prices, and you can also check out our best games deals to make sure you're getting the best price.